Compliance Training Program: A 5-Step-by-step Guide in 2024

 Additionally, the approach allows you to provide more specific details for each compliance aspect to increase the training effectiveness.
 Each session can include:

-• Examples of cause to highlight the situations when compliance should be applied;
+• Examples of causes to highlight the situations when compliance should be applied;

 • Examples of impact to show the outcomes when you apply or do not apply the compliance